pbedn/pbedn.github.io/content/post/ubuntu-mate-on-thinkpad-t470.md

 **Reg.
 2:**

-As this is longer solution I will provide only link to [AskUbuntu][mic-shortcut].
-I have chosen first solution marked as c-1.
-Only thing that is annoying - power indicator blinking when mic mute is on.
+As this is a longer solution, I will provide a link to [AskUbuntu][mic-shortcut].
+I have chosen the first solution marked as c-1.
+The only thing that is annoying - power indicator blinking when mic mute is on.

 **Reg.
 3:**